stundenblume/platypus_doc/docs/source/gams-madara/compilation/desktop.rst

    ├── madara
    └── vrep

-Thus, scripting will show several environment variables to be configured in your to properly run and compile your gams/madara projects.
+Thus, scripting will show several environment variables to be configured to properly run and compile your gams/madara projects.

 .. code-block:: bash